A Parent’s Guide to Helping Kids Regulate Big Emotions

 Encouraging Extended Emotional Development

 It takes time to help children learn to control strong emotions.
 Making mistakes is a natural part of learning for kids.
+Find out how teenage brain development affects emotions and behavior.

 The most important thing is: